Sujay Reu

 Sujay Reu (born 6 June 1989) is an Indian actor who mainly works in Hindi television.
 Reu made his acting debut with Ram Milaayi Jodi, playing Anukalp Gandhi.
 He is best known for his portrayal of Kishan Kapadia in Alaxmi Ka Super Parivaar and Bharata in Siya Ke Ram.
-Reu earned wider recognition with his portrayal of Rama/Vishnu in Shrimad Ramayan.
+Reu earned wider recognition with his portrayal of Lord Rama / Lord Vishnu in Shrimad Ramayan.

 Sujay Reu's native is Kashmir.
 He is born and brought up in Mumbai, Maharashtra, India.
 He has an older sister.
 He is a trained dancer.
 He did engineering before getting into acting.
 He loves reading murder mysteries and books from authors like Agatha Christie.

 Career

 Reu made his acting debut in 2011, with Preet Se Bandhi Ye Dori Ram Milaayi Jodi, portraying Anukalp Gandhi opposite Sara Khan.
 For his performance, he received Indian Telly Award for Fresh New Face - Male nomination.

 From 2012 to 2013, he played Kishan Kapadia, opposite Helly Shah in Alaxmi Ka Super Parivaar.
 Then, Reu portrayed Rohan Pandey in Shastri Sisters, opposite Neha Pednekar.

 Reu portrayed Bharata opposite Prithvi Hatte in Siya Ke Ram, from 2015 to 2016.
 From 2018 to 2019, he portrayed Kartik in Tantra.

 From 2021 to 2022, Reu portrayed Lord Vishnu in Baal Shiv – Mahadev Ki Andekhi Gatha, opposite Vandana Rao and Deepika Upadhyay.
 In 2023, he portrayed Manvendra "Maan" Barot in Hum Rahein Na Rahein Hum.

 Since January 2024, Reu is seen portraying Lord Rama / Lord Vishnu in Shrimad Ramayan opposite Prachi Bansal.
 The show proved to be a turning point in his career and gained him appreciation.
 By watching his performance in Shrimad Ramayan, many audience became his fans from Tamil Nadu.